GuduleLapointe/w4os/readme.txt

 * fix issue #2 Database check fails if mysql is case insensitive

 = 1.1.4 =
+* added changelog, banners and icons to view details
 * fix bug in d6fe07c62bb6be189a820c416bc8402f7f5de56a

-= 1.1.3 =
-* update authors
 * fix "Yes" and "No" translations

-= 1.1.2 =
 * fix typo in banners and icons urls, can't believe I didn't see this before...

-= 1.1.1 =
-* use transparent icons

-= 1.1 =
-* added changelog, banners and icons to view details
-* changed update server to [frogerme's WP Plugin Update Server](https://github.com/froger-me/wp-plugin-update-server)
 * fixed conflict with other extensions settings pages
 * fixed w4os_updater var name
 * fixed view details not shown
+* update authors
+* use transparent icons
+* changed update server library to [frogerme's WP Plugin Update Server](https://github.com/froger-me/wp-plugin-update-server)

 = 1.0 =
 * use plugin repository for stable releases updates, GitHub Updater no longer